bitovi/bitscaffold/DEVELOPMENT.md

 6. `npm run docs`
    - Uses TypeDoc to generate the documentation pages, this also happens on a push to `main` and the generated documentation can be found here: https://bitovi.github.io/bitscaffold/
    - This is configured via the `.github/typedoc.yml` file

+Recommendations:
+* `npm run build` will run prettier in addition to doing a typescript build.
+This is really useful for cleaning up before a commit as well as type checking.